Egelston Township, Michigan

 Egelston Township is a general law township (known in other states as a civil township) of Muskegon County in the U.S. state of Michigan.
-As of the 2010 census, the township population was 9,909.
+As of the 2020 census, the township population was 11,128, up from 9,909 in 2010.

 History

 Egleston Township was established in 1859.

 Geography

+The township is in southern Muskegon County, bordered to the northeast by Newaygo County.
+The community of Wolf Lake is in the western part of the township.
+State highway M-46 crosses the southern part of the township, leading west to Muskegon, the county seat, and east to Casnovia.